ALL-USA Watch: Alabama commit Montana Fouts throws whopping 451 pitches in day

 Fouts, a junior Alabama commit, threw a whopping 451 pitches in four games Friday and was named to the all-tournament team.
 That follows her throwing a one-hitter with 13 strikeouts in a 9-0 victory against Collins on Thursday night.

 To run down the day: East Carter lost 1-0, to South Warren in eight innings to move to the consolation bracket.
-The Raiders beat Boyle County 4-0, held on to beat Wofford County 3-2 and then lost 4-2 to Owensboro Catholic.
+The Raiders beat Boyle County 4-0, held on to beat Woodford County 3-2 and then lost 4-2 to Owensboro Catholic.

 The Raiders finished 36-5 on the season and 3-2 in the state tournament.